|Tested species reactivity||Goat|

-This antibody has been successfully used in Western blot, and ICC applications.
+Product # 31109 has been successfully used in Western blot, IF, ICC, IHC, IP and FACS applications.

-Antibody Specificity: This antibody reacts with the heavy chains of goat IgG and with light chains common to most goat immunoglobulins.
-The antibody exhibits minimal inherent cross-reactivity to mouse serum proteins.
-No antibody was detected against non-immunoglobulin serum proteins.
-The antibody has been tested by ELISA and/or solid-phase adsorbed to ensure minimal cross-reaction with mouse, human and rabbit serum proteins.
+Product # 31109 reacts with the heavy chains of goat IgG and with the light chains common to most goat immunoglobulins, but does not react against non-immunoglobulin serum proteins.
+The antibody has been tested by ELISA and/or solid-phase adsorbed to ensure minimal cross-reaction with human serum proteins.
 However, this antibody may cross-react with immunoglobulins from other species.

 Thermo Scientific Anti-Goat secondary antibodies are affinity-purified antibodies with well-characterized specificity for goat immunoglobulins and are useful in the detection, sorting or purification of its specified target.
 Secondary antibodies offer increased versatility enabling users to use many detection systems (e.g. HRP, AP, fluorescence).
 They can also provide greater sensitivity through signal amplification as multiple secondary antibodies can bind to a single primary antibody.
 Most commonly, secondary antibodies are generated by immunizing the host animal with a pooled population of immunoglobulins from the target species and can be further purified and modified (i.e. immunoaffinity chromatography, antibody fragmentation, label conjugation, etc.) to generate highly specific reagents.